saurav-666/pca-python/README.md

 # pca-python
-Dimensionality reduction using Principal Component Analysis (PCA) using python
+Dimensionality reduction using Principal Component Analysis (PCA) using python: